SOC 2 compliance is an investment in your company’s future.

 There are other more subtle costs to consider in going through with a SOC 2 audit.

-• Productivity costs: You might need a software developer, data scientist, legal expert, and technical writer to focus on SOC 2 prep.
+• Internal costs: Will you be using people or software to manage your compliance program?
+To achieve SOC 2 compliance you might need a software developer, data scientist, legal expert, and technical writer to focus on SOC 2 prep.
 As your team shifts their attention to achieving compliance, they’ll naturally have less time to focus on other projects.
+Compliance automation software like Secureframe can lift this burden by streamlining the time-consuming, manual tasks associated with compliance such as drafting policies, monitoring tests and controls, running employee security awareness training, collecting audit evidence, and much more.

 Annual maintenance costs